uludag/nosql-biosets/readme.md

 pip install -r requirements.txt --user
 ```

-Since we are yet in early stages you may need to check and modify
+Since this project is yet in early stages you may need to check and modify
 source code of the scripts time to time, for this reason _light install_
 nosqlbiosets project to your local Python library/package folders
 using the `setup.py` `develop` and `--user` options